-As Part I summarized, the constitutionality of the assertion of military jurisdiction in a particular case turns on both Congress's Article I power to define the relevant offense and the inapplicability of the jury-trial protections of Article III and the Fifth and Sixth Amendments.
-In this Part, amicus turns to why no exception to the jury-trial provisions justifies the assertion of military jurisdiction in this case.
+As Part I summarized, the constitutionality of military jurisdiction in a particular case turns on both Congress's Article I power to define the relevant offense and the inapplicability of the jury-trial protections of Article III and the Fifth and Sixth Amendments.
+In this Part, amicus explains why no exception to the jury-trial provisions supports the assertion of military jurisdiction in this case.8 a) The Jury-Trial Provisions Apply To Non-Citizens Not Lawfully Present Within the United States

-a.
-The Jury-Trial Provisions Apply To Non-Citizens Not Lawfully Present Within the United States categorical exception to the jury-trial protections for non-citizens detained-and tried-outside the territorial United States.
+First, although the government has not made this argument, it bears emphasizing that the Supreme Court has never recognized a categorical exception to the jury-trial protections for non-citizens detained-and tried-outside the territorial United States.
 Instead, the Court's jurisprudence has largely reflected Justice Kennedy's concurrence in United States v.
 Verdugo-Urquidez, 494 U.S. 259 (1990), which suggested that the constitutional calculus changes dramatically once the United States affirmatively seeks to prosecute non-citizens for extraterritorial conduct.
-See, e.g., id. at 278 (Kennedy, J., concurring) "The United States is prosecuting a foreign national in a court established under Article III, and all of the trial proceedings are governed by the Constitution.
+See, e.g., id. at 278 (Kennedy, J., concurring) ("The United States is prosecuting a foreign national in a court established under Article III, and all of the trial proceedings are governed by the Constitution.
 All would agree, for instance, that the dictates of the Due Process Clause of the Fifth Amendment protect the defendant."); see also United States v.
 Tiede, 86 F.R.D.
 227 (U.S. Ct.
-Berlin 1979) (holding that non-citizens tried before a U.S. court in Berlin were entitled to a trial by jury).
-Thus, whether or not noncitizens detained at Guantánamo may affirmatively invoke constitutional protections in civil proceedings, 10 it necessarily follows that the same considerations govern the constitutionality of military jurisdiction in this case as those identified in Part I, supra.